Medication Monitoring Recommendations

 Trilostane, is an inhibitor of an enzyme called 3-beta-hydroxysteroid dehydrogenase.
 This enzyme is involved in the production of several steroids including cortisol.
 Inhibiting this enzyme inhibits the production of cortisol.
 Several studies have determined this medication to be effective in the treatment of pituitary-dependent Cushing's disease.
 It has also been used in dogs with alopecia X.

-Dose is modified according the results of periodic ACTH stimulation tests (at 10-14 days, 30 days, 90 days, and then every 6 months).
+Dose is modified according to the results of periodic ACTH stimulation tests (at 10-14 days, 30 days, 90 days, and then every 6 months).
 It is important to monitor your pet closely as Addison’s disease may occur when animals are receiving Trilostane.